 The importance of the geometry of these trajectories for the galvanomagnetic phenomena was pointed out in \cite{lifazkag,lifpes1,lifpes2} (see also survey articles \cite{lifkag1,lifkag2}) where also the first examples of concrete two-dimensional periodic Fermi surfaces in ${\mathbb R}^{3}$ were considered.
 The problem of full classification of such trajectories was set by S.P.Novikov in \cite{novikov1} and considered later in his school (A.V.Zorich, I.A.Dynnikov, S.P.Tsarev).

-Let us say here that this problem is rather complicated already for $N = 3$ and required the non-trivial methods based on topology and dynamical systems theory to be solved completely.
-The most important breakthroughs in this problem were made in (\cite{zorich}) and (\cite{dynn3}) where the very important topological theorems about the non-closed trajectories were proved.
+Let us say here that this problem is rather complicated already for $N = 3$ and required non-trivial methods based on topology and dynamical systems theory to be solved completely.
+The most important breakthroughs in this problem were made in (\cite{zorich}) and (\cite{dynn3}) where very important topological theorems about the non-closed trajectories were proved.

-Based on this methods the "topological quantum characteristics" observable in the conductivity of normal metals were introduced in \cite{novmal1}.
-These characteristics arise from the geometry of the Fermi surface and have the form of the triples of the integer numbers connected with the asymptotic behavior of conductivity for $B \rightarrow \infty$ (see also the survey articles \cite{novmal2,malnov3}).
-For these physical phenomena the additional property pointed out in \cite{novmal1} and called later the "Topological resonance" played the important role.
-We will see here how all these properties can be revealed in the two-dimensional electron gas in the quasiperiodic potential $V({\bf r})$.
+Based on this methods the ``topological quantum characteristics'' observable in the conductivity of normal metals were introduced in \cite{novmal1}.
+These characteristics arise from the geometry of the Fermi surface and have the form of triples of integer numbers connected with the asymptotic behavior of conductivity for $B \rightarrow \infty$ (see also the survey articles \cite{novmal2,malnov3}).
+For these physical phenomena an additional property pointed out in \cite{novmal1} and called later the ``Topological resonance'' played the important role.
+We will see here how all these properties can be revealed in the two-dimensional electron gas in a quasiperiodic potential $V({\bf r})$.

-Recently the full classification of the different trajectories in this situation was finished by I.A.Dynnikov (\cite{dynn4,dynn7}) which permits to describe the total picture of the asymptotic behavior of conductivity for $B \rightarrow \infty$ in normal metals with arbitrary complicated dispersion relations (\cite{malnov3}).
+Recently the full classification of different trajectories in this situation was finished by I.A.Dynnikov (\cite{dynn4,dynn7}) which permits to describe the total picture of the asymptotic behavior of conductivity for $B \rightarrow \infty$ in normal metals with arbitrary complicated dispersion relations (\cite{malnov3}).

-The case $n = 2$, $N = 4$ was started by S.P.Novikov in \cite{novikov5} where the deep topological theorem analogous to the result of \cite{zorich} for this situation was proved.
+The case $n = 2$, $N = 4$ was started by S.P.Novikov in \cite{novikov5} where a deep topological theorem analogous to the result of \cite{zorich} for this situation was proved.
 Let us point out here that the case $N = 4$ looks very complicated from topological point of view and this theorem is the only deep topological result in this case up to now.

-In this paper, however, we work with the coordinate space rather than with the momenta space and consider the quasiperiodic functions $V({\bf r})$ where ${\bf r} = (x, y)$ plays the role of the ordinary coordinate vector on the plane.
+In this paper, however, we work with the coordinate space rather than with the momenta space and consider quasiperiodic functions $V({\bf r})$ where ${\bf r} = (x, y)$ plays the role of the ordinary coordinate vector on the plane.
 In this situation only one plane ${\mathbb R}^{2}$ embedded in ${\mathbb R}^{3}$ or ${\mathbb R}^{4}$ will be important.
-However, also the global characteristics of the total family of potentials corresponding to different parallel planes will arise through the action of the "quasiperiodic group" as we will see below.
+However, also the global characteristics of the total family of potentials corresponding to different parallel planes will arise through the action of the ``quasiperiodic group'' as we will see below.